-The main jobs of the boat trailer are to tow or store your boat but you can also use it to launch and retrieve your boat from the water.
+The main job of boat trailer parts are to tow or store your boat but you can also use it to launch and retrieve your boat from the water.

 Boat trailers are made up of several different components.
 They all have different jobs that when working properly and together make for a smooth nautical adventure.
-From the bigger couplers, tongues, and jacks to the trailer lights and safety chains, all of these parts needs to be maintained to safely operate your trailer.
+From the bigger couplers, tongues, and jacks to the trailer lights and safety chains, all boat trailer parts need to be maintained to safely operate your trailer.

 Keeping your trailer in top condition is just as important as taking care of your boat...without a trailer you won't get very far!